stephanme/pv-control/README.md

 CONFIG is a json with 'meter', 'wallbox', 'car' and 'controller' configuration structures.
 The config parameters depend on the METER, WALLBOX and CAR type.
 See the corresponding ...Config data classes in the source files `meter.py`, `wallbox.py`, `car.py` and `chargecontroller.py`.

+PORT and BASEHREF change the web server.
+BASEHREF can be used to add a prefix to the web server url so that it matches `ng build --base-href BASEHREF/` if not running behind an ingres on k8s.

 Example k8s yamls for deploying pv-control:
 - https://github.com/stephanme/pv-control/blob/main/pvcontrol.yaml